MicrosoftDocs/dynamics365smb-docs/financials/purchasing-how-to-receive-and-convert-electronic-documents.md

 # How to: Receive and Convert Electronic Documents
 The generic version of [!INCLUDE[d365fin](includes/d365fin_md.md)] supports receiving electronic invoices and credit memos in the PEPPOL format, which is supported by the largest providers of document exchange services.
 To receive an invoice from a vendor as an electronic PEPPOL document, you process the document in the Incoming Documents window to convert it to a purchase invoice or general journal line in [!INCLUDE[d365fin](includes/d365fin_md.md)].

  In addition to receiving electronic documents directly from trading partners, you can receive electronic documents from an OCR service that has turned your PDF or image files into electronic documents.
-For more information, see [How to: Use OCR to Turn PDF and Image Files into Electronic Documents](../how-to-use-ocr-to-turn-pdf-and-image-files-into-electronic-documents.md).

  Before you can receive electronic documents through the document exchange service, you must set up various master data, such as company information, vendors, items, and units of measure.
 These are used to identify the business partners and items when converting data in elements in the incoming document file to fields in [!INCLUDE[d365fin](includes/d365fin_md.md)].
 For more information, see [How to: Set Up a Document Exchange Service](across-how-to-set-up-a-document-exchange-service.md).